2024 Election: Bernard Mornah announces presidential ambition; outlines nine-point agenda

 Source: GNA

-Bernard Anbatayela Mornah, former Chairman of the People's National Convention (PNC), has declared his candidacy for the 2024 presidential election on the PNC ticket.

-At a press launch, he unveiled a nine-point agenda focusing on transforming Ghana’s future.
+Former PNC Chairman Bernard Mornah has announced his intention to run for president in the 2024 election.

-Inspired by former Presidents Dr. Kwame Nkrumah and Dr. Hilla Liman, Mornah’s vision includes creating a food-secured nation, fostering industrialization, and ensuring fiscal stability.
+He aims to secure the PNC's flagbearer slot and outlined a nine-point agenda to transform Ghana.
+Inspired by former presidents Dr. Kwame Nkrumah and Dr. Hilla Liman, Mornah's vision includes a selfless, incorruptible leadership focused on industrialization and development.

+His agenda covers food security, professional skills development, fiscal stability, job creation through industrialization, and equitable revenue allocation.

+Mornah seeks to create a law-abiding, inclusive society where all citizens can reach their full potential.